0MoNa15/Nany262/README.md

 # I'm Daniela Zuluaga
 *🎓 Computer Engineer*

-👩‍💻 I work as a Automation Engineer
+👩‍💻 I work as a QA Automation Engineer

 💗 I like Python, Java and Javascript